How Not to Launch a New Website

 I’m going to be straight with you: our website project was tough.
 It took an incredible amount of forethought and coordination.
 We strategized, planned, wrote, rewrote, designed, and published exactly what we wanted.

-But for the sake of fun, here are some practical ways to sabotage your website project, presented in no particular order.
+But for the sake of fun, here are some practical ways for marketers like you to sabotage your website project, presented in no particular order.

 Despite my last-minute appeal, we did not install a dinosaur video game on our 404 page.
 Whether or not it was a great idea for our site, it failed spectacularly because it was suggested annoyingly close to our launch date.